 9 Benefits of Assisted Living vs. Living at Home

-If your parents are beginning to need assistance or a helping hand with maintaining independence, the good news is that there are options.
+If you notice your parents are beginning to need assistance or a helping hand with maintaining independence, the good news is there are options.

 Two of the more popular alternatives include remaining at home and bringing in care and assistance services – or moving to an assisted living community.

 If their needs are few, remaining at home with additional assistance might be a good answer.
 But if they are requiring more help or if their safety is at risk, a more long-term solution may be better.
-In that case, a senior living community might be the best choice.
+In that case, an assisted living community might be the best choice.

 Benefits of assisted living vs. living at home

-If you’re not familiar with everything that an assisted living community can offer, the following overview will provide a helpful summary of what you might find and how it might compare to life at home:
+If you’re not familiar with the care, services and amenities that an assisted living community can offer, the following overview will provide a helpful summary of what you might find and how it might compare to life at home:

 Assistance with activities of daily living– bathing, dressing, toileting, eating, transferring

-- Assisted Living: In an assisted living community, there is help with the basic tasks, including bathing, getting dressed, grooming or getting ready for bed.
+• Assisted Living: In an assisted living community your loved one is assessed and a care plan is designed to provide assistance with specific needs your loved one has.
+This care plan includes help with the basic tasks including – bathing, getting dressed, grooming or getting ready for bed.

 Private residences

-- Assisted Living: Most communities offer private apartments for their residents who are encouraged to personalize their home to make it truly their own.
+• Assisted Living: Most communities offer private apartments for their residents who are encouraged to personalize their apartment to make it truly their own.
+In addition to the privacy of their own apartment, residents also have access to a variety of amenities all within the assisted living community.

 Support to maintain independence

-- Assisted Living: Even though assistance is offered, there is still plenty of opportunity for independence.
+• Assisted Living: The care and assistance offered in an assisted living community is designed to maintain independence for the resident.
 Apartments and all common spaces are designed to be age-friendly and accessible.

-- Living at home: Your parents may feel as if they are losing their independence if they have to rely on family, friends or neighbors to help them with several tasks.
+• Living at home: Your parents may feel as if they are losing their independence if they have to rely on family, friends or neighbors to help them with several tasks including transportation, cooking and cleaning.
 Their homes may also present accessibility challenges.

 Healthy and delicious meals

-- Assisted Living: Your loved one will appreciate having selections to choose from so they are able to eat healthy and delicious food daily.
+• Assisted Living: In most assisted living communities, resident enjoy 3 chef prepared meals every day in the community dining room.
+Your loved one will appreciate having selections to choose from so they are able to eat healthy and delicious food daily.
 And the bonus?
 They don’t have to shop, cook or clean up.

 Monthly activities and social events

-- Assisted Living: Boredom isn’t going to happen if your parents move into an assisted living community.
+• Assisted Living: Boredom isn’t going to happen if your parents move into an assisted living community.
 There are planned monthly activities and social events, with enough options bound to offer something for everyone.
+From exercise classes to art programs and live music there is a variety of engaging options for everyone to enjoy.

 Opportunities to make new friends

-- Assisted Living: Your parents will find it’s never been easier to meet people and make new friends after they’ve moved into a community.
+• Assisted Living: Your parents will find it’s never been easier to meet people and make new friends after they’ve moved into an assisted living community.
 It’s natural to strike up conversations during activities, social events or in the common areas.
+Associates in assisted living also encourage residents to participate in programs that often lead to new friendships.

 Physical and cognitive fitness